ipfabric/docs/docs/IP_Fabric_Settings/advanced/discovery/ip_scope.md

 # IP Scope

-### Including and excluding networks from discovery
+## Including And Excluding Networks From Discovery

 By default, there are no limitations on discovery and all IP addresses are allowed (i.e. *Include scope* is `0.0.0.0/0`)

-Discovery can be limited to one or more subnets using **_Settings → Advanced → Discovery → IP Scope → IP networks to include in discovery_** and analysis.
+Discovery can be limited to one or more subnets using **Settings → Advanced → Discovery → IP Scope → IP networks to include in discovery** and analysis.
 Enter one or more subnets to limit the discovery process to addresses from particular networks.

-Specific parts of the network can be also excluded from discovery using **_Settings → Advanced → Discovery →  IP Scope → IP networks to exclude from discovery_** and analysis.
+Specific parts of the network can be also excluded from discovery using **Settings → Advanced → Discovery →  IP Scope → IP networks to exclude from discovery** and analysis.

 !!! warning "Priority"